ading2210/openplayground-api/README.md

 The values returned from this function are streamed and expressed in a dictionary.

 ## Copyright:
 This project is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
-All code has been written by me, [ading2210](https://github.com/ading2210).
+Most of the code has been written by me, [ading2210](https://github.com/ading2210).
+A list of all the contributors can be found [here](https://github.com/ading2210/openplayground-api/graphs/contributors).